Haibat Khan's Mosque

 Haibat Khan's Mosque is a mosque in Ahmedabad, in the state of Gujarat, India.
 The structure is a Monument of National Importance.

 History

 The mosque is located to south-west of Dastur Khan's Mosque near the Jamalpur gate.
-It was built by Haibat Khan (also known as Masti Khan), one of Ahmed Shah I's nobles and paternal uncle, almost entirely of Hindu-Jain temple material.
+It was built by Haibat Khan (also known as Masti Khan), one of Ahmed Shah I's nobles and paternal uncle, in 1412 AD.

 Architecture

-Though of little beauty, the mosque is one of the earliest attempts to combine Indo-Islamic and Hindu temple elements of architecture.
+Though of little beauty, the mosque is one of the earliest attempts to combine Indo-Islamic architecture.
 The front wall is plain, pierced by three small pointed arches; the minarets, small and without ornament, rise from the roof; and, with a dwarfed and unlighted clerestory, the centre is barely raised above the side domes.
-Inside, in the centre, is a dome with beautiful carvings that was once part of a temple mandapa, and pillars taken from different Hindu temples with variety of rich ornament.
+Inside, in the centre, is a dome with beautiful carvings with variety of rich ornament.